Sami Sipola

-Sami Sipola (born 25 December 2001) is a Finnish professional footballer who plays as a right back for Veikkausliiga club Jaro.
+Sami Sipola (born 25 December 2001) is a Finnish professional footballer who plays as a right back for Veikkausliiga club AC Oulu.

 Club career

-Sipola grew up in Oulu and played in the youth sectors of local clubs Oulun Luistinseura and Tervarit.
+Sipola grew up in Oulu and played in the youth sectors of local clubs Haukiputaan Pallo, Oulun Luistinseura and Tervarit.

 During 2019–2022, he played for SJK Seinäjoki organisation, including a loan spell with RoPS in the second-tier Ykkönen in 2021.

 After a lone season with Kokkolan Palloveikot, in January 2024 Sipola signed with FF Jaro in the new second-tier Ykkösliiga.
 On 12 August, when playing for Jaro, Sipola scored a hat-trick against JäPS in a 5–0 win.

 On 4 January 2025, Sipola signed with Veikkausliiga club Inter Turku for the 2025 season.

+After a return to Jaro, Sipola signed with Veikkausliiga club AC Oulu for the 2026 season and returned to his hometown.